Proudly serving the Gainesville community since 1987.

 Eating sticky foods can lead to gaps between your gum line and teeth.
 The gap allows for harmful bacteria to build up, which causes severe damage to the bone structure and supporting tissue.

 If there is any saliva or moisture in your cavity when your Gainesville dentist is inserting your filling, it will not bond correctly.
 When the resin is unable to bond, your filling will fall out.

 Bacteria and food may make their way underneath the filling.
 Because it is impossible for you to clean this area, this bacteria will decay your tooth and cause your filling to fall out.

 Most fillings will eventually come out.
-No matter how skilled your general dentistry care, your filling will most likely fall out; you should therefore have regular checkups to make sure its quality is maintained.
+No matter how skilled your dental care, your filling will most likely fall out at some point.
+Attend regular dental checkups to avoid this.

 If your filling comes loose or falls out, it is important to visit your dentist for a filling replacement as soon as possible.
 The following steps can help ensure you know what to do should your filling fall out or come loose.
 Contact Van Dyke General and Implant Dentistry for additional information answers to any questions you may have, and to book an appointment.